 Does egg yolk make bread soft?

-Egg yolks contain fatty acids which makes the breadcrumb soft and tender.
+Egg yolks contain fatty acids which make the breadcrumb soft and tender.
 If you add just egg yolks to a bread recipe it would be softer and have a richer flavour.
 Yet it wouldn’t rise as high as if some egg white was used as well.

 What will happen if I don’t add enough egg to a cake recipe?

-If using fewer eggs that many chocolate brownie recipes call for, expect them to be crisper.
+If using fewer eggs than many chocolate brownie recipes call for, expect them to be crisper.
 This is in contrast to a cookie which could have an airier texture if you were to add more eggs.